Esshahn/cryptoticker/README.md

 ## Prerequisites

-- API token generated from coinmarketcap.com (free version grants about 13 API calls/day).
+- API token generated from coinmarketcap.com.
 Note that every time you run `downloader.py`, 'credits' are spend (depending on the amount of data returned), with a total limit of 333 credits per day (as of 2021-12-28)

 ## Install